Storage Applications

 Minio Object Storage

-Minio data stored on CephFS:
+Minio data stored on CephFS using cephfs_data pool:

 Location: kubernetes/apps/storage/minio/app/minio-cephfs-pv.yaml